PizzaFTW/hello-world/README.md

 General Rules
-Do not do anything to harm the server or otherwise exploit it.
+n/Do not do anything to harm the server or otherwise exploit it./n Respect everyone.
-Respect everyone.
 No shit-talking, racism, purposefully annoying people or trolling.
 Do not impersonate an admin or staff.
 Do not spam chat.